Family tried to save Isaac Nash from sea off Anglesey

 He said the two boys found walking along the beach "boring" and "stripped off and ran into the sea".

-He said he "told them not to go too far," and although the waves were big he believed it was "perfectly safe".'In trouble'
+He said he "told them not to go too far," and although the waves were big he believed it was "perfectly safe".

 Shortly after, the brothers got into difficulty.

 Mr Nash said: "My dad had been waving at them and shouting but they couldn't hear him.
 He got a little bit concerned and stripped off.

 "He swam out to where they both were near the rocks.
 As he swam towards them Isaac was shouting.
 He knew he was in trouble.